Kieran Donaghy: Coaching

 Donaghy had a role as a performance coach for the senior Galway county hurling team.
 He served as joint manager of the IT Tralee that competed in the 2020 Sigerson Cup.
-In December 2020, Kieran McGeeney announced Donaghy as a member of his Armagh county senior management backroom team, though his exact role had not been outlined.
+In December 2020, Kieran McGeeney announced Donaghy as a member of his Armagh county senior management backroom team, though his exact role was not outlined at the time.
+His involvement with Armagh was originally meant for one season, but he continued and was involved when Armagh won the 2024 All-Ireland SFC final.
+Donaghy left his role in July 2025, expressing gratitude to McGeeney for taking "a chance on a rookie coach".

 Media work

-In 2019, Donaghy joined the Sky Sports GAA panel for their ongoing coverage of the All-Ireland Senior Football Championship.
+In 2019, Donaghy joined the Sky Sports GAA panel for their coverage of the All-Ireland Senior Football Championship.

 Donaghy was the subject of an episode of Laochra Gael (S18 e1), which aired on TG4 on 5 March 2020.

 Personal life

 Donaghy's father was from County Tyrone.
+He is a cousin of Siobhan Donaghy, who is a member of the Sugababes.